On-the-Job Injury Lawyer in Bellingham, WA

 A wide range of issues can arise during the complex L&I process.
 If you attempt to navigate through them on your own, you could end up getting fewer benefits than the laws provide.
 Getting assistance from a lawyer, who can help you protest or appeal adverse decisions, avoids that possibility.

-When you get help from the on-the-job injury lawyers at Robinson & Kole, you can focus on your medical treatment and on getting better.
+When you get help from an on-the-job injury lawyer at Robinson & Kole, you can focus on your medical treatment and on getting better.
 You don’t have to worry about meeting deadlines or timelines, or responding to requests relating to your L&I claim.
 Your lawyer helps you understand all the aspects of your case and evaluate the options you have for proceeding.
 Your questions and concerns will always be addressed, so you can have confidence in making decisions and moving forward.

 Under the Washington State workers’ compensation system, an injured employee cannot file a legal action against their employer or a co-employee, even if the employer’s or fellow employee’s negligence caused the injury.
 However, in some cases, a work injury is caused by negligence of an outside party who is not the employer or another employee.
 In that case, state law provides the injured worker with the ability to file a third-party claim against the responsible person.